2025 Myrtle Beach Bowl

-The 2025 Myrtle Beach Bowl is a college football bowl game that is scheduled to be played on December 19, 2025, at Brooks Stadium located in Conway, South Carolina.
-The sixth annual Myrtle Beach Bowl game will feature teams from the Conference USA, Mid-American Conference, or Sun Belt Conference.
-The game is scheduled to begin at 12:00 p.m.
-EST and will air on ESPN.
-The Myrtle Beach Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The game will be sponsored by Engine, officially named the Myrtle Beach Bowl presented by Engine.
+The 2025 Myrtle Beach Bowl was a college football bowl game played on December 19, 2025, at Brooks Stadium in Conway, South Carolina.
+The sixth annual Myrtle Beach Bowl began at 11 a.m.
+EST and aired on ESPN.
+The Myrtle Beach Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game is sponsored by Engine, a corporate business travel platform, and is officially named the Myrtle Beach Bowl presented by Engine.

+The Myrtle Beach Bowl featured two conference champions—the Kennesaw State Owls (10–3) from Conference USA, and the Western Michigan Broncos (9–4) from the Mid-American Conference.
+Western Michigan beat Kennesaw State by a score of 41–6.